vuejs/docs/src/api/composition-api.md

 - **Watching Multiple Sources**

-  A watcher can also watch multiple sources at the same time using an Array:
+  A watcher can also watch multiple sources at the same time using an array:

   ```js
   watch([fooRef, barRef], ([foo, bar], [prevFoo, prevBar]) => {